glasser/vote.davidglasser.net/content/post/201811-candidates.md

 guess.

-## Berkeley Rent Board: ?
+## Berkeley Rent Board: María Poblet, James Chang, Paola Laverde, and John Selawsky?

 This is a pretty important one, but I haven't had the time to fully research it yet.
 We get to vote for five members.
 María Poblet, James Chang, Paola Laverde, Soli Alpert, and John Selawsky is the [slate chosen by the Berkeley Tenants Convention](https://berkeleyrentboard2018.org/).
-I have not done enough research to decide if that's convincing.
+I have not done enough research to decide if that's convincing, but I'm not particularly impressed by the other candidates, who seem to be decidedly anti-tenant (even if they cast themselves as balanced).
+Hunt was involved in some strange drama with the Library governance earlier this year that hasn't impressed.

+I am tempted to undervote by voting for the 4 incumbents (all on the slate) and leaving off Alpert, who is the legistlative aide for Kate Harrison, the highly NIMBY City Councillor for downtown (which is the district that ought to have the *most* development).

-## Berkeley School Board: Ty Alper, Julie Sinai, Ka'dijah Brown?
+## Berkeley School Board: Ty Alper, Julie Sinai, Ka'dijah Brown

 These candidates appear to basically be the establishment slate (one incumbent, two who co-endorse with him).